zaufi/kate-cpp-helper-plugin/README.md

 * Add view to explore a tree of #included files
 * Add option(s) to include/exclude files from completion list
 * Issue a warning if /proc/sys/fs/inotify/max_user_watches is not high enough
+* Use KUrl for files and dirs instead of QStrings

 Changes
 =======